Charles Ehresmann: Mathematical work

 In the first part of his career Ehresmann introduced many new mathematical objects in differential geometry and topology, which gave rise to entire new fields, often developed later by his students.

 In his first works he investigated the topology and homology of manifolds associated with classical Lie groups, such as Grassmann manifolds and other homogeneous spaces.

-He developed the concept of fiber bundle, and the related notions of Ehresmann connection and solder form, building on the works by Herbert Seifert and Hassler Whitney in the 30's.
+He developed the concept of fiber bundle, and the related notions of Ehresmann connection and solder form, building on the works by Herbert Seifert and Hassler Whitney in the 1930s.
 Norman Steenrod was working in the same direction from a topological point of view, but Ehresmann, influenced by Cartan's ideas, was particularly interested in differentiable (smooth) fiber bundles, and in the differential-geometric aspects of these.
 This approach led him also to the notion of almost complex structure, which was introduced independently also by Heinz Hopf.

 In order to obtain a more conceptual understanding of completely integrable systems of partial differential equations, in 1944 Ehresmann inaugurated the theory of foliations, which will be later developed by his student Georges Reeb.
 With the same perspective, he pioneered the notions of jet and of Lie groupoid.

-Since the 60's, Ehresmann's research interests moved to category theory, where he introduced the concepts of sketch and of strict 2-category.
+Since the 1960s, Ehresmann's research interests moved to category theory, where he introduced the concepts of sketch and of strict 2-category.

 His collected works, edited by his wife, appeared in seven volumes in 1980–1983 (four volumes published by Imprimerie Evrard, Amiens, and the rest in the journal Cahiers de Topologie et Géométrie Différentielle Catégoriques, which he had founded in 1957).
 His publications include also the books Catégories et structures (Dunod, Paris, 1965) and Algèbre (1969).